 To get the most out of Lean construction, your digital tools must integrate smoothly.
 Your technology implementation should prioritize Virtual Design and Construction (VDC) and Building Information Modeling (BIM) to support Lean processes.
 These tools enable live collaboration and eliminate communication barriers that often plague traditional construction methods.

 Teams now share information and track progress through cloud-based platforms.
 Digital kanban boards and collaborative planning software create transparency and enable faster decision-making.
 Remember: technology should simplify processes, not complicate them.
+When the technology is simple enough that field crews actually use it every day, operational efficiency follows naturally because decisions are based on current conditions rather than outdated reports.

 Common implementation challenges